Therapy in the Village

-I see clients primarily on a face to face basis and sessions are conducted out of a local Chiropractic clinic in the village of Bedwas.
-There are no limits on the amount of sessions I provide but i will seek to make sure from time to time that the work we do is still useful from a therapeutic point of view.
+I see clients on a face to face basis and sessions are conducted out of a local Chiropractic clinic in the village of Bedwas; I also provide online counselling via video.
+There are no limits on the number of sessions I provide but I will seek to make sure from time to time that the work we do is still useful from a therapeutic point of view.

-I can see clients online through the Zoom application, though clients should consider how private and secure their surroundings are if they wish to proceed with having counselling in this way.
-This service is only available to those whom reside within the UK
+I can see clients online through the Zoom application, though clients should consider how private and secure their surroundings are if they wish to proceed with having counselling online.
+This service is only available to UK residents.

 Arranging a Session

-Clients can email, text or phone to make an appointment, discuss or raise any concerns about starting therapy.
+Clients can email to make an appointment.
+Leave a phone number if you wish discuss or raise any concerns about starting therapy before our session.

 While it is recommended that people attend therapy every week, I am flexible and allow a maximum four-week gap between sessions.